 Two days of networking & interactive debate

-For the first time since 2019, we'll be able to meet in person and catch up on 18 months worth of insights and experience from a truly unprecedented time in data and modelling history...
+For the 2nd time since 2019, we'll be able to meet in person and catch up on months worth of insights and experience from a truly unprecedented time in data and modelling history...

 The triple whammy of pandemic response, urgent climate change mitigation and the disruption - possibly for ever - of the transport, social and economic trends we knew and loved (or hated) – has left the data and modelling community with new challenges and opportunities as it gets to grips with a range of new uncertainties.

-Modelling World 2021 will bring together UK and European experts – with a few international provocateurs thrown in – to meet, network, discuss and debate the way forward in an independent, convivial and professional space.
+Modelling World 2022 brings together UK and European experts – with a few international provocateurs thrown in – to meet, network, discuss and debate the way forward in an independent, convivial and professional space.

 And don't forget the unique Modelling World buzz - which will be louder than ever this year – the excellent dinner, the UK's top data and modelling exhibition, the Master of Modelling Awards and networking drinks!

 Health and safety is our key concern.
 Find out about the venue's COVID safe preparations here

 Organised by experts in the sector with extensive and up-to-date knowledge of current and emerging issues